magento/devdocs/src/cloud/live/stage-prod-migrate.md

 1. Select the Staging branch.
 1. Select the **Merge** option to deploy to Production.

+{:.procedure}
-For Starter, deploy the development branch you created to Staging and Production:
+For Starter, deploy the development branch you created to Staging and Production (master):

 1. [Log in](https://accounts.magento.cloud) to your project.
 1. Select the prepared code branch.
 1. Select the **Merge** option to deploy to Staging.
 Complete all testing.
 1. Select the Staging branch.
-1. Select the **Merge** option to deploy to Production.
+1. Select the **Merge** option to deploy to Master.

 ![Use the merge option to deploy]({{ site.baseurl }}/common/images/cloud/cloud_project-merge.png)